MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/notification-bot-in-teams.md

 <summary><b>3.
 Why notification target is lost after restarting or redeploying the bot app?</b></summary>

 Notification target connections are stored in the persistence storage.
-If you're using the default local file storage, Azure Web App and Azure Functions will clean up the local file during a restart or redeploy.
-You can also uninstall the bot from Teams, then reinstall it to add connections again to the storage.
+If you're using the default local file storage, Azure web app and Azure Functions will clean up the local file during a restart or redeploy.
+You can also uninstall the bot from Teams, then reinstall it to again add connections to the storage.
 Using your own shared storage for production environment is recommended.

 <br>